OpenGammaProject/Open-Gamma-Detector/README.md

   <img alt="Photo of the detector board" title="Photo of the detector board" width="500px" src="docs/img1.jpg">
 </p>

-If you want a barebone version of the Open Gamma Detector to count pulses only or similar, you can have a look at the [Mini SiPM Driver](https://github.com/OpenGammaProject/Mini-SiD) board.
+If you want a more barebones version of the Open Gamma Detector to only count pulses or similar, you can have a look at the [Mini SiPM Driver](https://github.com/OpenGammaProject/Mini-SiD) board.

 ## Features